 I'd like to see that change.

-And at the same time pay terrorist murderers, okay, who are in our jails, he's paying them stipends.
+How can Abbas speak of peace with us, with Israel, and at the same time pay terrorist murderers, okay, who are in our jails, he's paying them stipends.

-He's paying the families of uh uh dead terrorists.
+He's paying the families of dead terrorists.

-Three hundred million dollars a year or thereabouts.
+$300 million a year or thereabouts.

-Hundreds of millions of dollars a year is over a decade, that's a billion dollars going to pay terrorists who are hellbent on murdering Israelis.
+That's a billion dollars going to pay terrorists who are hell-bent on murdering Israelis.

 So I'd like to see a change in that.

-You know, if someone paid anyone who murdered Americans by a sliding scale, the more Americans they killed, the more money they got, which is what the Palestinian authorities paying these Palestinian killers.
+You know, if someone paid anyone who murdered Americans by a sliding scale, the more Americans they killed, the more money they got, which is what the Palestinian authority is paying these Palestinian killers, wouldn't you expect to see a change if they said they professed they wanted peace?

-The Palestinians should stop paying terrorist murderers.
+Well, I believe that the Palestinians should stop paying terrorist murderers.

-That's the way to go get to peace.
+That's the way to get to peace.

 And that's the law of the land.